DennisDahlberg/BankWebApp/README.md

 ## Features

-- Full CRUD operations on customers
+- Full CRUD operations on customers and their accounts.
 - Uses ASP.NET Identity for authorization and authentication

 ---

 ## Database

 Uses a local SQL Server database configured in `appsettings.json`.
-Make sure SQL Server is installed and running and that you don't have a database called **BankAppData**.
+Make sure SQL Server is installed and running and that you download and install [this database](https://aspcodeprod.blob.core.windows.net/school-dev/BankAppDatav2%20(1).bak) to your machine.

 ---